The Radiant Store:

 Warm floors are great for many things: during the winter, when stepping out of the shower, lying on the carpet, etc. They're one of those things you don't know you want until you have them.
 But the floor isn't the only thing that radiant will heat.
 Installed correctly, a radiant system can heat your home, too.
 Thermal imaging demonstrates that radiant systems produce an even, comfortable heat gradient -- orange at the bottom, indicating heat, gradually changing to blue at the top -- with the warmth concentrated at ground level where you can feel it most.
 Images of other types of systems are often lopsided -- blue to orange -- showing most of the heat rising uselessly to the ceiling.

 We are proud to have harnessed this technology in pioneering ways.
 Some of our most innovative project designs include radiant loops.
 In 2011, the New York Solar Energy Industries Association (NYSEIA) awarded the Radiant Store for a residential system in Saratoga, consisting of a roof-mounted solar array heating, among other things, a radiant loop embedded in the outdoor family pool.
 The pool now stays warm throughout the summer and even into the fall.
 Radiant heat has been a great solution for various local fire departments, for whom we've installed loops (again heated by solar) to prevent their garages and storage facilities from getting too cold.
-And one of our most elaborate projects, at the Berry Farm in Valatie, NY, features radiant lines running through several greenhouse beds.
-Certain vegetables favor the warm soil, which extends the length of their growing season.

 Before and after: an award-winning, radiant- and solar-heated pool.

 Split-Zone Heating and Cooling